 In 1985 he set up the Kraszna-Krausz Foundation.
 Each year, through the prestigious And/Or Book Awards, the Foundation awards prizes for the best books on photography and the moving image published during the previous twelve months.
 In addition, the Foundation offers small grants to assist in the development and completion of new or unfinished research projects.

-Following his death in 1989, Kraszna-Krausz’s personal archive and extensive library, comprising several thousand volumes, was bequeathed to the National Photography Collection in our care, which are now freely available for study.
+Following his death in 1989, Kraszna-Krausz’s personal archive and extensive library, comprising several thousand volumes, was bequeathed to us; these are now freely available for study.

 A room in Insight, our Collections and Research Centre, has been named after him in recognition of his enormous contribution to photography and the moving image.